There are two workflows for adding a new Gatsby Cloud site:

 Next you will be prompted to connect an optional content management system (CMS) to your site.
 This step will vary depending on the CMS provider, so there are separate tutorials for each supported CMS.
-Click Skip this step to continue on.
+However, for this specific example, you can scroll past this card to continue on.

 5. Configure Environment Variables

-Once your site is done building you can preview it at the build link provided.
+Once your site is done building, you can view the site in two places: